 A codec’s bitrate can seriously affect your workflow, so as a video creator you must be able to understand and calculate video bitrates.
-This article explains in detail what a bitrate is and how to use it to calculate file sizes.
+This article explains in detail what a bitrate is and how to use it to calculate file sizes, and it’s a follow-up to our huge article on How to Choose the Right Codec for Every Project.

 What if you’re shooting with a new camera, and you need to know how long your memory card will last you?
 All you need to know is the bitrate of the camera’s codec and a simple formula.
 There are video bitrate calculators out there, but they don’t include every codec, and doing this by hand is actually really simple.
 The formulas are at the end of the article, but I encourage you to read through the process, step by step.
 This will empower you to be able to work with any type of file or video stream, no matter the format.